by Kelly R. Smith

 Ceviche (alternatively known to a lesser extent as cebiche, seviche or sebiche) is a seafood dish popular in most Latin American countries.
 The exact preparation location dictates the exact ingredient list but the one we will consider here is the Panamanian-style ceviche recipe since that’s what I grew up on.

 This dish can be eaten as an appetizer before your homemade pizza or other main dish although I don’t see any reason not to just go ahead and make a meal of it.
 Although some people have have characterized it as raw fish like sushi, nothing could be further from the truth.
 The fish undergoes chemical cooking (from the acid in the lime juice) rather than thermal cooking.
+Just your basic science.

 For the purpose of this article I’ll give the ingredients for a small batch, as pictured above.
 If you’re making more just keep the ratios the same, to your liking.
 Try to use organic ingredients where possible.
+If you like it hot but your family/guests do not, divide the ceviche into two containers and then put the hot peppers in one.

 Ceviche Ingredient List